delueg/jquery.validateAll/README.md

 b) your inputs you want to be validated need a "data-validateall" attribute

-c) your atrributes must contain some options -&gt; data-validateall="string:8,Name"
+c) your atrributes must contain some options - data-validateall="string:8,Name"

-	 -----&gt; "what kind of validation:minum length of string or number,name of the field to be displayed in the error alert"
+	 ----- "what kind of validation:minum length of string or number,name of the field to be displayed in the error alert"

 	 you have one optional option for string,textarea and number at the last, you can pass an integer to validate maximum letters.